crpietschmann/portfolio/_posts/2008/2008-02-26-net-why-arent-private-abstract-methods-allowed.markdown

 ---
 <!-- more -->

-Sometimes when creating base objects you want to create methods that are overridable by object that inherit the base object, but keep the methods from being public.
-However, the compiler throws an exceptions when you try to define a method as "Private Abstract".
+Sometimes when creating base objects you want to create methods that are overridden by object that inherit the base object, but keep the methods from being public.
+However, the compiler throws an exceptions when you try to define a method as **Private Abstract**.

-**Why doesn't the compiler like "Private Abstract" methods?**
+## Why doesn't the compiler like "Private Abstract" methods?

-The reason for this is Private methods can not be overriden.
+The reason for this is Private methods can not be overridden.
 So, essentially the Abstract is useless if the method is Private.

-**How can I create a "Private" method that's able to be overriden?**
+## How can I create a "Private" method that's able to be overridden?

-Simple, you just declare the method as "Protected Abstract".
+Simple, you just declare the method as **Protected Abstract**.
 Protected defines that the method is only accessible from within the class that declared it, and from within any derived class.